knpuniversity/javascript/knpu/ep1-basics/immediately-invoked-function-expression.md

 ## The Self-Executing Function

 The way you do that is with - dun dun dun - an immediately invoked function expression.
-Also known by his friends as a self-executing function.
+Also known by its friends as a self-executing function.
 Basically, that means we'll wrap all of our code inside a function... that calls itself.
 It's weird, but check it out: `(function() {`, then indent everything.
 At the bottom, add the `})` and then `()`.